fjmalmaraz/supervised-filters/README.md

 These scripts allow a comparison between raw features using conventional techniques and the features preprocessed with DS filter.

-It is important to note that **any** of the proposed systems use test set for calibration.
-The competition allow to do this model calibration using test set, but doing it will reduce the reproducibility of the results in a real world implementation.

 # Dependencies